 Lured by Austin’s cultural vitality, proximity to the Hill Country’s natural beauty and wonderful weather and the promise of endless breakfast tacos, Asakura Robinson opened its Austin office in August of 2013.
-Led by principals Margaret Robinson and Zakcq Lockrem, and centrally located blocks from the Capitol, our office offers full planning, urban design and landscape architecture services throughout Central Texas, with specialties in Low Impact Development, community planning, pedestrian and bicyclist planning and urban design.
+Founded by principals Margaret Robinson and Zakcq Lockrem, and centrally located blocks from the Capitol, our office offers full planning, urban design and landscape architecture services throughout Central Texas, with specialties in Low Impact Development, community planning, pedestrian and bicyclist planning and urban design.
 In addition, the Austin office serves as our primary planning studio and is a launchpad from which we offer services in community and transportation planning to clients throughout the country.
-In 2016, our urban ecology studio, led by Eric Leshinsky, also relocated to Austin.
+Our urban ecology studio, led by Eric Leshinsky and Katie Coyne and our Urban Design studio, led by Brendan Wittstruck are also located in Austin.
 Asakura Robinson is a State of Texas, South Central Region and North Central Region DBE and City of Austin MBE certified firm.

 Our staff in Austin are active in the AIA’s Design Voice, the City of Austin’s Green Infrastructure Working Group and as mentors for University of Texas Planning students through their Participatory Methods coursework.